EwanStephens/knightmare/llm_summary.md

-# Knightmare - LLM Agent Summary
+# SpellCheck - LLM Agent Summary

 ## Project Overview
-Knightmare is a word-building puzzle game that combines chess mechanics with word creation.
+SpellCheck is a word-building puzzle game that combines chess mechanics with word creation.
 The game is built using Next.js 15.3, React, TypeScript, and Tailwind CSS.

 ## Recent Improvements (2025)
 - **Puzzle Completion Tracking:** Solved puzzle IDs are tracked in localStorage for instant lookup and progress persistence.